Technische Hochschule OWL

-The Technische Hochschule Ostwestfalen-Lippe (abbreviated: THOWL) is a state tech university in the Ostwestfalen-Lippe area in Lemgo, which is part of North Rhine-Westphalia.
+The TH OWL University of Applied Sciences and Arts (German: Technische Hochschule Ostwestfalen-Lippe, abbreviated: TH OWL) is a state tech university in the Ostwestfalen-Lippe area in Lemgo, which is part of North Rhine-Westphalia.
 Additional campuses are in Detmold and Höxter.
 About 6,600 students work closely with 173 professors and about 550 other staff members in research, teaching and administration.

 For several years, the university has been one of the ten most research-intensive universities of applied sciences in Germany.
 Due to its research performance, it was admitted to the European University Association in 2010.

 Locations

 Historically, the locations have distinguished themselves as follows:

-Lemgo is home to the engineering disciplines of the TH OWL.
-The departments of Media Production, Life Science Technologies, Electrical Engineering and Computer Science, Mechanical Engineering and Mechatronics, Production and Wood Engineering as well as Economics are located on the campus at the Innovation Campus in the south of the city, which was newly created in 1971.
-Most of the study courses of one location as well as the three research institutes of the university are located there.
+Lemgo is the main campus and home to the engineering disciplines of the THOWL.
+The departments of Life Science Technologies, Electrical Engineering and Computer Science, Mechanical Engineering and Mechatronics, Production and Wood Engineering as well as Economics are located at the Innovation Campus Lemgo in the south of the town.
+Most of the study courses of one location as well as four research institutes of the university and a Fraunhofer Institute are located there.

-Detmold is home to the Detmold School of Architecture and Interior Design, and Civil Engineering, and thus shows a clear focus on the construction industry.
+Detmold is home to the Detmold School of Architecture and Interior Design, Media Production and Civil Engineering, and thus shows a focus on the creative industry.
 The departments are housed in the buildings of the former Emilia barracks (barracks III of the city).
 In addition to the old barracks buildings, another institute and laboratory building designed by professors, employees and students has been in existence since 2008.

 Höxter concentrates on technical environmental and landscape design topics with its departments of Environmental Engineering and Applied Computer Science as well as Landscape Architecture, and Environmental Planning.
 In addition, it is possible to study Applied Computer Science with a major in Business Informatics / Business IT Systems.